Scarce Silver to Get Even Tougher to Find in 4th Quarter

 It will be a few months, at least, before supply catches up with demand for privately minted rounds and bars.
 This assumes demand does not spike once again.
 And it may be wishful thinking.

 The sovereign mints – particularly in the U.S. and Canada – aren’t likely to pull their weight in the 4th quarter.
-Almost all of the remaining production of 2015 dated silver American Eagles and Maple Leafs has now been sold.
+Almost all of the remaining production of 2015 dated silver American Eagles and Canadian Maple silver coins has now been sold.
 That means many buyers may soon find themselves in a queue for delivery of 2016 dated coins sometime after the new year, or paying even bigger premiums for coins from stock.

 The problem is the pipeline of new coins, which is already insufficient.
 It will completely shut off towards year end.
 The U.S. Mint, whose bureaucratic incompetence historically makes it the most incapable of keeping up during demand spikes, will stop all production sometime in early to December to change over to the 2016 dies.
 The production halt generally lasts a month, and deliveries of new coins resume in early to mid January.
 (Switching out coin dies at private mints only takes a few minutes, but for some reason the process takes several weeks at the U.S. Mint.)